Updated in June 2023.

 It’s All About the Rainbow

 The rainbow is the LGBTQIA symbol throughout the year.
 Displaying your rainbow love in June and throughout the year will show folks that you support our community.
 Everybody knows that choosing your Pride outfit requires time, effort, and silliness.
 Here are a few Pride ideas to let your inner rainbow shine.

-Pride Shoes from Converse This is not a sponsored post.
-I bought these shoes as a treat for myself for my birthday last year.
+Pride Shoes from Converse I bought these shoes as a treat for myself for my birthday a few years ago.
 I saw them on Facebook and I had to have them.
 They are cute, comfortable, and classic Chuck Taylors.
 I actually wore a pair of these, sans rainbow, in high school on the basketball court.
+You may not find these anymore but they have plenty of new styles to choose from.

 Pride Socks Compression socks are my jam.
 I have a zillion pairs in a lot of different colors.
 I break these out anytime I want to celebrate Pride or just want to smile.